Babington History, Family Crest & Coats of Arms

 - Miss G. Babington, British settler travelling from London, UK aboard the ship "Aorangi" en route to Wellington, New Zealand on 23rd July 1892

-- William J. Babington, American Democrat politician, Candidate in primary for Michigan State Senate 4th District, 1974
+- William J. Babington, American Democratic Party politician, Candidate in primary for Michigan State Senate 4th District, 1974

-- Mary L. Babington, American Democrat politician, Alternate Delegate to Democratic National Convention from New Jersey, 1964
+- Mary L. Babington, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New Jersey, 1964

-- C. S. E. Babington, American Democrat politician, Alternate Delegate to Democratic National Convention from Louisiana, 1908
+- C. S. E. Babington, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Louisiana, 1908

 - P Babington, English appointed RAF Air Marshall (1940)